onzfonz/comp227/src/content/1/en/part1a.md

 It's not an actual error, but a warning caused by the [ESLint](https://eslint.org/) tool.
-You can silence the warning [`react/prop-types`](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/prop-types.md) by adding to the file *.eslintrc.js* the next line
+You can silence the warning [`react/prop-types`](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/prop-types.md) by adding to the file *.estlintrc.cjs* the next line

 ```js
 module.exports = {